-- . shortages announced by suppliers; - . announcements of technological innovations or new products; - . acquisitions or businesses, products or technologies; - . changes in pending litigation; - . our ability to spin-off any division; - . applications or product enhancements by us or by our competitors; and - . changes in financial estimates by securities analysts.
+- . our ability to control costs and improve cash flow; - . shortages announced by suppliers; - announcements of technological innovations or new products by our competitors, customers or us; - . acquisitions or businesses, products or technologies; - . changes in pending litigation or new litigation; - . changes in investor perceptions; - . our ability to spin-off any business unit; - . applications or product enhancements by us or by our competitors; and - changes in earnings estimates or investment recommendations by securities analysts.

-The stock market in general has recently experienced volatility which has particularly affected the market prices of equity securities of many high technology companies.
+The stock market in general has recently experienced volatility, which has particularly affected the market prices of equity securities of many high technology companies.
 This volatility has often been unrelated to the operating performance of these companies.
 These broad market fluctuations may adversely affect the market price of our common stock.
+In the past, companies that have experienced volatilities in the market price of their securities have been the subject of securities class action litigation.
+If we were to become the subject of a class action lawsuit, it could result in substantial losses and divert management's attention and resources from other matters.

 We Are Controlled by Certain of Our Officers and Directors.
-As of March 31, 2000, our officers and directors beneficially owned approximately 29% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
+As of June 21, 2001, our officers and directors beneficially owned approximately 28% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
 As a result of their stock ownership, our management will be able to significantly influence the election of our directors and the outcome of corporate actions requiring stockholder approval, such as mergers and acquisitions, regardless of how our other stockholders may vote.
 This concentration of voting control may have a significant effect in delaying, deferring or preventing a change in our management or change in control and may adversely affect the voting or other rights of other holders of common stock.

-Our Stock Structure and Certain Anti-Takeover Provisions May Effect the Price of Our Common Stock.
+Our Stock Structure and Certain Anti-Takeover Provisions May Affect the Price of Our Common Stock.
 Certain provisions of our certificate of incorporation and our stockholder rights plan could make it difficult for a third party to acquire us, even though an acquisition might be beneficial to our stockholders.
 These provisions could limit the price that investors might be willing to pay in the future for shares of our common stock.
 Our Class A common stock entitles the holder to one-tenth of one vote per share and our Class B common stock entitles the holder to one vote per share.
-In addition, holders of the Class B common stock are presently entitled to elect six of our nine directors.
 The disparity in the voting rights between our common stock, as well as our insiders' significant ownership of the Class B common stock, could discourage a proxy contest or make it more difficult for a third party to effect a change in our management and control.
 In addition, our Board of Directors is authorized to issue, without stockholder approval, up to 2,000,000 shares of preferred stock with voting, conversion and other rights and preferences superior to those of our common stock, as well as additional shares of Class B common stock.
 Our future issuance of preferred stock or Class B common stock could be used to discourage an unsolicited acquisition proposal.